Skip to content

 ChangePre-April 2026From 6 April 2026

-Paternity leave26 weeks’ qualifying serviceDay-one right
+Paternity leave26 weeks qualifying serviceDay-one right

-Unpaid parental leave1 year’s serviceDay-one right
+Unpaid parental leave1 year of serviceDay-one right

 SSP eligibility3 waiting days, lower earnings limitDay-one, no LEL

-SSP rate£118.75/wk£123.25/wk
+SSP rate£118.75/wk£123.25/week

-SMP/SPP/SAP/ShPP/PBP flat rate£187.18/wk£194.32/wk
+SMP/SPP/SAP/ShPP/PBP flat rate£187.18/wk£194.32/week

-Collective redundancy protective award90 days’ pay180 days’ pay
+Collective redundancy protective award90 days pay180 days pay

 Bereaved Partners Paternity LeaveDid not existUp to 52 weeks unpaid

-The January 2027 change, unfair dismissal qualifying period
+The January 2027 change: unfair dismissal qualifying period

-From January 2027, the unfair-dismissal qualifying period drops from 2 years to 6 months.
-This is widely reported as “day-one rights”, it isn’t.
-There’s still a qualifying period; it’s just shorter.
-Material implication: probation reviews need to do more work.
+This is widely reported as day-one unfair dismissal rights.
+It is not.
+There is still a qualifying period.
+It is just shorter.
+The practical implication: probation reviews need to do more work.

 What this changes operationally

-• Performance management starts earlier, capability concerns need formal handling before month 6, not after
+• Performance management starts earlier.
+Capability concerns need formal handling before month 6, not after.

-UK discrimination law, protected from day one
+UK discrimination law: protected from day one

 The nine protected characteristics under the Equality Act 2010: